-Many of the NEMSB attorneys are trained and experienced family law mediators.
-Keith Maples, Andi St. Leger, Lea Noelke and Sam Colletti are available to serve as informed, effective mediators for family law matters.
+Many of the NMSB attorneys are trained and experienced family law mediators.
+Keith Maples, Andi St. Leger, Lea Noelke, Sam Colletti and Nikki Hudman are available to serve as informed, effective mediators for family law matters.
 We stay abreast of trends and changes in the law as well as how judges are ruling on family law matters.

 We mediate both litigated and collaborative law cases.
 We also serve as arbitrators, on both full and limited issues, often for clients who prefer to avoid the publicity of the courthouse.